The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Appendices

 and the propagation of $\bo{P}$ is,

-where $\bo{V}^k$ is the derivative of $\bo{V}$ with respect to $R_k$ and likewise for any powers of $k$.
-All eigenvalues of $\bo{W}$ used to calculate $\boldsymbol{\Upsilon}$, Eqn~\eqref{upsilon}, are in $\pm \lambda$ non-zero pairs for even $N^2 - 1$.
-For odd $N^2 - 1$, there is an additional zero eigenvalue.
+$\boldsymbol{\Upsilon}$ is calculated following Eqn~\eqref{upsilon}, where there are $N^2-1$ eigenvalues as discussed in the Supplementary Material Section IB.
 The eigenvalue and eigenvector derivatives are not required for trajectory propagation, only when calculating the monodromy, and for $N>2$ algorithms exist in the literature.\cite{magnusDifferentiatingEigenvaluesEigenvectors1985}

-We recover the previous propagation equations when $K=1$ and $N=2$, leading us to believe that the generalised Spin-MInt algorithm is be accurate and symplectic for all $N>2$.